 Step 7: Attend transfer/transition welcome event

-This event coordinated by the Center for Pathways Advising & Student Success provides an orientation to the Uptown campus.
+This event coordinated by the Transfer and Transition Advising Center provides an orientation to the Uptown campus.
 During these events, you will learn more about resources, hear from public safety, take a tour of campus, meet other transfer students, and, on full days, meet with your college.
 Participants often feel more connected to campus and ready to start their first semester.

 Current UC Clermont students taking classes in Clifton Campus have limited access to free parking.
-Guidelines for reciprocity are outlined here under Parking on Other Campuses.
-Set an appointment with the Transition Advisor at Clermont College to review the most current information regarding reciprocity parking.
+Review the guidelines for reciprocity parking privileges at https://www.uc.edu/about/parking/students/uc-clermont-student-parking.html.

 Transition students are those who are moving from one University of Cincinnati college to another.
 For students who meet specific criteria, various scholarship opportunities exist to support them in their pursuit of a bachelor's degree.
 Learn more about these opportunities.